Akenside Hill : A Poet’s Corner

 Bigg Market – Barley and Beer

-Popular with weekend revellers in the present age, the Bigg Market was once part of the Medieval Market Street.
+Popular with weekend revellers in the present age, the Bigg Market was once part of the medieval Market Street.
 Bigg is a kind of barley with four rows of grain on each ear.
 By the 1890s the street was a market for poultry, eggs, bacon and butter but has long been noted for pubs and inns.
-Today the Bigg market is principally famed for its weekend revelry and abundance of young people in T-shirts, short skirts and generally minimal attire even on weekend nights in the depths of a freezing winter.
+Today the Bigg Market is principally famed for its weekend revelry and abundance of young people in T-shirts, short skirts and generally minimal attire even on weekend nights in the depths of a freezing winter.
 Adjoining Bigg Market to the east is Cloth Market (pictured), another old street that dates back to medieval times, where cloth was once traded.

-Follows an old lane outside the northern section of the town wall where there were only pig styes, sheds and a few straggling houses.
-In 1824 the wall was demolished making way for the street constructed by Richard Grainger.
+Blackett Street follows an old lane that situated outside the northern section of the town wall where there were once only pig styes, sheds and a few straggling houses in times long past.
+In 1824 the town wall here was demolished making way for the street constructed by Richard Grainger.
 It is named from Alderman John Erasmus Blackett, the father in law of Admiral Collingwood.
-Grainger’s buildings have now gone but two striking buildings of 1904 are Emerson Chambers (now a bookshop) and the Reid and Sons jeweller’s shop with its bay windows.
+Grainger’s buildings have now gone but two striking buildings of 1904 are the Emerson Chambers (now a bookshop) and the Reid and Sons jeweller’s shop with its beautiful bay windows.

 Blandford Square – Great Discovery

-Home to the Discovery Museum which houses along with many other things Parson’s Turbinia steam ship of 1894.
-It began as the Municipal Museum of Science and Industry in 1934 utilising exhibits from the North East Coast Exhibition of 1929 at Exhibition Park.
+Home to the Discovery Museum which houses, along with many other great exhibits of interest the Parson’s ‘Turbinia’ steam ship of 1894.
+The museum began as the Municipal Museum of Science and Industry in 1934 utilising exhibits from the North East Coast Exhibition of 1929 at Exhibition Park.
 The museum occupies a former Co-operative wholesalers building of 1899.

 Carliol Square and Holy Jesus Hospital

-Carliol off Worswick Street, joins Pilgrim Street near the Swan House (55 Degrees North) roundabout.
+Carliol Square off Worswick Street, joins Pilgrim Street near the Swan House (55 Degrees North) roundabout.
 It is named from the De Carliol family of Northumberland.
 The town wall’s Carliol Tower stood near here.
-A prison was built here in 1827 superseding Newgate but closed in 1925.
+A prison was built here in 1827 superseding that in Newcastle’s Newgate but closed in 1925.

 The former Holy Jesus Hospital on the east side of the Swan House roundabout is one of Newcastle’s most interesting buildings.
 It in a rather isolated modern setting where it can be reached by an underpass.
 It was constructed in 1681 on the site of an Augustinian Friary.